ErikEkstedt/VoiceActivityProjection/README.md

   --filename my_output.json # saves the output to this file.
 Omitting this flag saves output to ./{AUDIO_FILENAME}.json
 ```

-### Train
+### Train (not yet publically available b/c of non open-source data)

+WIP: working on making the training repo availble (however will not be useful if you don't have access to Switchboard/Fisher/Candor audio and annotation files).
+Please contact me if you have access and we can work something out :)

-Training the model requires the [vap_dataset](https://github.com/ErikEkstedt/vap_dataset) repo.
+Training the model requires the private [vap_dataset](https://github.com/ErikEkstedt/vap_dataset) repo (for now) i.e. the relevant `pl.DataModule`.
 The repo creates dataset splits (.csv-files) which are provided as arguments to the training script.
-See repo for further details.
-However, it is not strictly required and you could write your own `pl.DataModule` which provides a batch with:
+However, it is not strictly required and you could write your own `pl.DataModule` which provides a batch with chunks of audio and corresponding Voice Activity (VAD).

 ```python
 batch['vad']  # (B, n_frames+horizon_frames, 2)